frenchghost/Datadome-Solution/README.md

 5. Then you can run the start.bat file and the api will be up and ready
 6. you can now request to http://127.0.0.1:${PORT}/datadome with the body having the domain in it example - {"domain":domain}

+cookieGen() function can also be pulled from .\src\assets and can be used in any application

 PS: Wrote this in 1 hour so not the best Datadome API out there but works great

 Any issues contact me @ghosts#6983 on discord or @french#8355